ashfaqsolnkey/computerScience/README.md

 ## What is Software ?
 ```
-ANS =>  All the programs that run the computer are software.
+All the programs that run the computer are software.
 The software can be of three types: 1 system software, 2 application software, and 3 programming software.
 ```